-- Six students have graduated: two from American Samoa and four from CNMI.
+- Six students have graduated: two from American Samoa and four from the Commonwealth of the Northern Mariana Islands (CNMI).
 The two graduates from American Samoa have fulfilled their post-graduate requirement of employment in their local fishery agency.
-Three of the graduates from CNMI are working at their local fishery agency (one scheduled to start in early 2021).
-The 6th graduate (from the CNMI) has completed the required employment with the local agency and is now pursuing a graduate degree with financial assistance from the scholarship program. - Eight students from American Samoa, Guam and the CNMI are finishing the requirements for graduation; five are expected to graduate in 2021. - One student from American Samoa withdrew from the program after the first year for medical reasons.
+Three of the graduates from CNMI are working at their local fishery agency (Maria Angela Delacruz started 3/15/21 as a Data Analysis Officer with the Department of Fish and Wildlife).
+The sixth graduate (from the CNMI) has completed the required employment with the local agency and is now pursuing a graduate degree with financial assistance from the scholarship program. - Eight students from American Samoa, Guam and the CNMI are finishing the requirements for graduation; five are expected to graduate in 2021. - One student from American Samoa withdrew from the program after the first year for medical reasons.